 “Even though you might think a programmer doesn’t have any ideas outside of their tech area, we’ve had some fantastic thoughts and ideas (that we’ve passed) over to the creative team.
 So that’s the left brain and right brain thinking.
 If you share your experience and what you’ve done during the week, you get good feedback from all areas.”

 As the company grows and it becomes impossible for everyone to come together as a whole group, other methods of integrating across the specialised teams and ensuring co-ordination will likely be needed.
 Conversations between people in different functional areas, sometimes called lateral integration or horizontal coordination , is particularly useful for scaling startups that compete on their promise of speed and agility.
 Quick turn-around times for clients requires fast problem solving and that means talking with co-workers who think differently from each other.

 Another future challenge could arise from the emergent approach to work design.
-That is - so far – the process of growing the company has been based on adding people when the demands of the work have noticeably exceeded the resources to do the work.
+So far, the process of growing the company has been based on adding people when the demands of the work have noticeably exceeded the resources to do the work.
 But such a process, whilst lean and cost-effective, can be stressful for employees because their work load can get very high.
 High stress can become chronic, leading to burnout .
 Too much stress can also damage the reputation of the startup as a good employer, increasing the difficulty of attracting talented staff when there are future growth spurts.